Hola Tech Geeks!

 Before testing any application or software or technology, we need to understand the purpose of testing it.
 The main purpose of software testing is to ensure that the developed application or software should meet the specified requirements provided by the Clients.

-It also checks on to whether the complete software packages or applications are as per the client’s expectations or not.
+It also checks whether the complete software packages or applications are as per the client’s expectations or not.

 Now, as we are aware of the purpose of testing, we can now proceed to the next step of understanding the Objective behind the Software Testing scenario.
 The whole process of Software Testing is loaded with many goals and objectives.
 The main objectives of software testing are as follows:

-2. It helps to make it sure that the end result meets the business and user requirements.
+2. It helps to make sure that the end result meets the business and user requirements.

-3. To find the defects, created while developing the application.
+3. Plays a pivotal role in finding the defects created while developing the application.

 4. It helps in ensuring that the developed application or software, satisfies the BRS which stands for Business

 Requirement Specification and SRS which stands for System Requirement Specifications.